FaraC-scripts/Toolbox/README.md

 __Examples__
 > /r

+### ⚡ Speed ⚡

+Change the pace of narration (0.1x, 0.25x, 0.5x, 1x, 2x, 4x, 10x)

+Using the command without a numerical request cycles through speeds, starting at 2x

+Using the command once creates persistent instructions (even at 1x speed).
+These instructions are placed at the very bottom of context.
+The instructions can be removed with _/speed reset_

+__Slash Commands:__ /speed or /z

+__Output Visibility:__ N/A

+__Request Type:__ a number, the narration speed desired

+__Default Request:__ 2, if no speed has been set previously; otherwise, it increments the speed, to 4x, then 10x, then back to 0.1x, etc.

+__Examples__
+> /z
+>
+> /z 0.25
+>
+> /z 4
+>
+> /z reset

 <h2 id="Context-Management"><strong>🗂️ Context Management 🗂️</strong></h2>

 Toolbox adds a number of elements to the context sent to the AI every action.
 Each element can be turned on or off in the __Context Settings__ story card.
 The number of tokens they use are also listed there, as well as in _/help_